A Boogie wit da Hoodie: Legal issues

-Relationships
+Dubose is known for giving back to the community he came from and the city recognized this.
+In December 2023, the street Nelson Avenue and W. 166th Street in the Bronx was named “Artist (A Boogie) Dubose Drive” after him.
+He also received a citation from the NYC mayor.

+Family

-Dubose has two children with girlfriend and social media influencer Ella Bands.
+Dubose has two children with girlfriend and social media influencer, also featured on the first version of his single Playa.
 Their daughter Melody Valentine Dubose was born on Valentine's Day, February 14, 2017, and their son Artist Dubose, Jr. was born on June 27, 2020.

 Highbridge the Label

-Highbridge the Label is an American record label founded by A Boogie wit da Hoodie, Don Q, Quincy "QP" Acheampong and Sambou "Bubba" Camara in 2016.
+Highbridge the Label is an American record label founded by Quincy "QP" Acheampong and Sambou "Bubba" Camara in 2016.
 Highbridge the Label partnered with Atlantic Records to sign a deal to have full control of the artists.
 In 2021 Highbridge the Label also partnered with EMPIRE to sign Don Q & Lil Rekk.
 In 2022, a subsidiary label of Highbridge the Label was created called H.E.A.V.Y.
 Current members of the label include Bouba Savage & Wowdy HBTL.